I work from private consulting rooms in Cotham (BS6) and Greenbank (BS5), Bristol.

 - You have difficulty finding appropriate face to face support locally, or have mobility restrictions that prevent you otherwise accessing psychotherapy

 Access: Both consulting rooms are up a flight of steps/stairs.
-Where this presents a problem, I can accommodate clients on the ground floor in Greenbank.
+If this presents a problem, let me know and I can accommodate clients on the ground floor in Greenbank.

-My standard fee for individuals is £50 per 50 minute session.
+From April 2018 my standard fee for individuals will be £55 per 50 minute session.

 I charge for missed sessions, but if you give me notice (at least one week), I will try to offer you an alternate time in the same week, or a second session in the following week.